Referral systems for emergency obstetric and newborn care

 - What can communities do to facilitate referral?
 Do they have emergency and financial plans that help her and her family?
 Is there someone in the family who can donate blood?

-Since 1999, AMDD has helped countries with high maternal mortality collect information on referral systems through needs assessments of emergency obstetric and newborn care.
-With those data, ministries of health can analyze referral readiness, determine where emergency transport vehicles should be prioritized, identify low-functioning hospitals and strategic health centers that should be upgraded to deliver more life-saving care.
+- Helping countries with high maternal mortality to conduct facility-based needs assessments of referral systems in emergency obstetric and newborn care.
+With those data, ministries of health can analyze referral readiness, determine where emergency transport vehicles should be prioritized, and identify low-functioning hospitals and strategic health centers that should be upgraded to deliver more life-saving care.

 Filling the gap: Why AMDD is focusing on referral systems

-The critical role that the referral system plays is recognized by virtually everyone who advocates for good maternity care programs.
-Yet,surprisingly little attention is given to this complex but often poorly functioning part of the health system.
-The evidence on how to design, implement, and sustain emergency referral systems in developing countries is scattered,and few good evaluations exist detailing the impact of interventions to improve referral systems.
+The evidence on how to design, implement, and sustain emergency referral systems in developing countries is sparse, and there are few good evaluations that detail the impact of interventions to improve referral systems.